woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 2. Repeat the same steps from above.
 The filename in the link now should be `different_export_id`.
 ### Payment gateway suggestions feature

-1. Note that the `payment-gateway-suggestion` feature should be turned on in your current build
-2. Navigate to the homescreen via WooCommerce -> Home
+1. Navigate to the homescreen via WooCommerce -> Home
-3. Click on "Set up payments"
+2. Click on "Set up payments"

 #### How to test